Sujatha (writer): Career

 An Electronics-Engineer by profession, he was proficient in the language of technology.
 Widely read and knowledgeable, he presented his knowledge in simple Tamil.

 His works stood out during a time when Tamil writing was dominated by social/family dramas and historical novels.
 His identification with the masses, and his uncanny adoption of their way of talking, behavior, mindset and slang, helped make him popular across multiple demographic segments.

 His popularization of technology was one of his greatest contributions – starting with his Silicon Chip writing in Dinamani Kadhir and Yen, Yedharku, Eppadi in Junior Vikatan.
 At one point, his writings were appearing in numerous Tamil weeklies and journals simultaneously, including Ananda Vikatan, Kumudam, Kungumam, Kalki and Dhinamani Kadhir.
 Later he contributed as script/screenplay author for several Tamil movies.
 His notable movies included Vikram, Thiruda Thiruda, Boys and Sivaji.
 Most of his early novels/stories were made as movies, including Priya, Gaytri, Karaiyellam Senbagapoo and Anandha Thandavam, among others.

 Brought up in Srirangam, Trichy, and having spent most of the later part of life in Bangalore, he described both places vividly in his various writings.
 Among his popular novels are Pirivom Sandhipom (not related to the movie of the same name), Rathham Ore Niram, and Kolaiyudhir Kaalam.

 He also immortalized Ganesh-Vasanth – an imaginary advocate pair serving as the main characters in most of his detective stories.
 Ganesh is a level-headed, senior advocate and Vasanth is his flirtatious junior advocate.
 The Ganesh-Vasanth pair was based on James Hadley Chase's characters, Vic Malloy and his sidekick.

 In his later days he restricted his writing to essays such as Katradhum-Petradhum.
 He began to spend more time reading, especially old rare Tamil literature and writings on the latest developments in information technology and computing.

 Biography

-Sujatha Rangarajan was born in a Tamil Brahmin family in Triplicane, Chennai but spent his childhood in Srirangam near Tiruchirapalli under the care of his paternal grandmother owing to his father's frequent transfers in his job.
+Sujatha Rangarajan was born in a Tamil family in Triplicane, Chennai but spent his childhood in Srirangam near Tiruchirapalli under the care of his paternal grandmother owing to his father's frequent transfers in his job.